flagshipcompany/shopify-app-public/README.md

 ### SmartShip App Settings

 * **Services**
 Checkboxes consisting of the courier services that SmartShip offers, and a list of the various services types that the couriers will offer.
-You can use these checkboxes to show or hide certain couriers or services so that they will not appear to in the *shipping method* menu at checkout
+You can use these checkboxes to show or hide certain couriers or services so that they will not appear in the *shipping method* menu at checkout

 * **Packaging**
 Allows you to set a weight limit split on individual boxes in orders, meaning that if you have an order which would exceed the weight that you provided, the app adds an extra box during the quoting and dispatch processes.